 Our workshops are designed as a starting point for families with children who have low level difficulties.
 These are one-off 2-hour sessions conducted virtually via Microsoft teams.
 Please note these workshops do not support moderate/severe difficulties and will not address risky behaviours. (self-harm, suicidal ideations).

-One off workshop – explores why sleep is important, what is ‘good’ sleep, sleep hygiene tips and strategies for managing worries at night. - Parent Sleep – Monday 17th November @ 9:30am-11:30am –
+One-off workshop exploring why sleep is important, what is ‘good’ sleep, sleep hygiene tips, and strategies for managing worries at night.

-(Parent Only for Children 4-12 Years of Age) One-off workshop which focuses on why sleep is important, what is ‘good’ sleep, possible causes of sleep difficulties and learning strategies to overcome sleep problems.
+One-off workshop focusing on why sleep is important, what is ‘good’ sleep, possible causes of sleep difficulties, and learning strategies to overcome sleep problems.

 (For parents of young people aged 5–11 years old)